NOTE: * The location for the Memorial Service has changed *

 The Hile-Best Funeral Home in Seneca is assisting the family with funeral arrangements.
 To express online condolences to the Tygert family, please visit www.hilebest.com

-To send flowers to David "Tim" Tygert's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David "Tim" Tygert, please visit our floral store.